 Supporting Key Community Areas

-Traditionally this has meant assisting donors of all kinds in creating funds.
+Traditionally, this has meant assisting donors of all kinds in creating funds.
 These include Unrestricted Funds, Donor-Advised Funds, Field of Interest Funds, Designated Funds, Scholarship Funds and Organizational Endowments.
-We work with individuals, families, companies, nonprofits and professional advisors to discuss the various ways to give.
-We also provide information about existing funds or local nonprofits that may fit their charitable giving goals.
+We work with individuals, families, companies, nonprofits and professional advisors to discuss the various ways to give and provide information about existing funds or local nonprofits that may fit their charitable giving goals as well.

 Education and Resources

-As a philanthropic leader in our community it is also our mission to offer information and resources.
-The professional staff at The Luzerne Foundation is very knowledgeable and has access to national and regional organizations through which almost any donor question can be addressed.
+As a philanthropic leader in our community, it is also our mission to offer quality information and resources.
+The knowledgeable professional staff at The Luzerne Foundation has access to national and regional organizations through which almost any donor question can be addressed.

 Conversations and Collaborations